v-natalia/freelance-germany/README.md

 ## First: Send your "Fragebogen zur steuerlichen Erfassung"
 Wait... my What?...
-Your registration as a freelance in Germany
+Your registration as a freelance in Germany ... you can do it also with [Get Sorted](https://en.getsorted.de/)

 # Registration and accounting (tax reports and more)